 A 6-foot high chain link fence will be installed around the perimeter of the site work where the current chain link fence will need to be removed.
-Placement of the chain link fence will be determined based discussions with SANGB security personnel.
+Placement of the chain link fence will be coordinated with SANGB security personnel.